 Good afternoon, and welcome to the Accelerate Session.

-My name is Eric Bainville, and I'm with the Core OS,
+My name is Eric Bainville, and I'm with the Core OS, Vector and Numerics group.

 Our group provides performance libraries for CPU.

 Performance libraries means we usually are can provide very compute intense functions like matrix products, transform, these kind of things.